bioinfo-pf-curie/mpiSORT/docs/README.md

 Note that:

-1. the discordant.sam file produced by `mpiSORT` is different from the `discordant.sam` produce by `mpiBWAByChr` ([mpiBWA](https://github.com/bioinfo-pf-curie/mpiBWA) documentation).
+1. the discordant.sam file produced by `mpiSORT` is different from the `discordant.sam` produced by `mpiBWAByChr` ([mpiBWA](https://github.com/bioinfo-pf-curie/mpiBWA) documentation).

-2. if you use `mpiSORT` with `-u` option on a chromosome sam file produced by `mpiBWAByChr` (e.g. chr1.sam), `mpiSORT` will produce a file name discordant.sam that will contain the supplementary discordant alignments of produce by BWA (i.e the discordant fragments with a flag above 2048).
+2. if you use `mpiSORT` with `-u` option on a chromosome sam file produced by `mpiBWAByChr` (e.g. chr1.sam), `mpiSORT` will produce a file named discordant.sam that will contain the supplementary discordant alignments produced by BWA (i.e the discordant fragments with a flag above 2048).
 All the primary alignments are sorted.
 In this case, the `unmapped.sam` will not be produced either by `mpiSORT` as the unmapped reads have already been filtered out by `mpiBWAByChr` in a dedicated file.

 3. if you use `mpiSORT` on a sam file produced by `mpiBWA`, the discordant.sam contains all primary and secondary discordant alignments.
 The unmapped.gz file is generally not empty.